Ahmed Yasin (footballer): Örebro SK

-In 2010, at age of 19, Ahmed signed a 4-year contract with Örebro SK.
+In 2010, aged 19, Ahmed signed a 4-year contract with Örebro SK.
 He made his official debut in the first team on 6 May 2011, against Kalmar FF in the Allsvenskan.

 In his first season, he played six games in Allsvenskan and one in the Svenska Cupen.
 He made his European debut on 21 July against FK Sarajevo.
 Ahmed played 10 minutes and his team lost the game with 2–0.

 Ahmed scored his first goal for Örebro in the Svenska Cupen, he scored the equalizer in the 12th minute against Ljungskile SK.
 He also played more than 15 friendly matches, scoring more than 5 unofficial goals.

 Despite only playing four times in his first season, he made his breakthrough in his second season, and playing more games in 2012.
 He returned to hometown club Örebro SK in 2010 and his career went from strength to strength, setting a target each year and reaching it by the end of the season.
 When he first joined Örebro SK, it took the talented winger a while to settle in the first team and in his first season he made only four brief substitute appearances, a total of 54 minutes of football!
 He broke into the first team half-way through the 2011–12 season in the Allsvenskan starting eleven matches.

 However the club were relegated into the second tier of Swedish football, Superettan but rather than obstructing his career, the stint in the second division was the making of the player.
 Ahmed was a key factor in the team's promotion back to the top flight, appearing 29 times, scoring six goals and assisting for seven goals as he became a regular on the right wing under coach Per-Ola Ljung, the man who gave him his start at the club.

 He played 29 games out of 30 in the Allsvenskan for Örebro SK in the 2014 season, scoring two goals and assisting for five goals, and in the 2015 season had started each of Örebro's 13 league games, a major reason why the Swedish club were keen to keep hold of him for next season.
 But with only six months left on his contract, Ahmed left for Denmark.